26/11/2017 by socialistfight

 As against the ITC’s view we believe that an action programme that links the struggle for democratic rights and civil liberties, the struggle for sexual liberation and the struggle for socialism is needed.
 Around it lesbians and gay men must organise on a class basis, with the clear objective of winning the working class as a whole to their cause.”

-That been said at least one comrade in the RIL was still able in 1995 to correctly to analyse the degeneration of Workers Power.
+That being said at least one comrade in the RIL was still able in 1995 to correctly to analyse the degeneration of Workers Power.
 The Voice of Anti-Capitalism in Guildford reposted their article, Critique of Workers Power: The Roots of Degeneration in May 2012 with the following comment:

 “One general feature has become steadily more pronounced (in Workers Power) however, the adaptation to the feeling among sections of liberal western opinion that ‘our’ governments must ’do something’ – a sentiment that plays directly into the hands of imperialism.
 So now we have the ludicrous position of the LRCI [forerunner of Workers Power/ LFI] trying to sound revolutionary, and calling for the UN and NATO out of the Balkans and condemning the bombing, while at the same time demanding that ‘our’ government sends arms to the Bosnian forces and opens the borders to Islamic ‘volunteers’ going to fight with them.
 In other words, Workers Power does not want the imperialists to fight in the Balkans; they just want them to get their clients and proxies to do the fighting! – [Much like their appraisal of Libya today].